Bonne Santé Liposome: Liposomal Magnesium - 250ml

 - Relaxes muscles

-- Provides relief in painful muscle spasms and leg cramps, and chronic fatigue syndrome
+- Provides relief in painful muscle spasms and leg cramps

 3. Calms nerves and fights stress

+Magnesium helps the body deal with stress much more effectively.
 People with a low magnesium level often develop symptoms such as frayed nerves, chronic fatigue, wide-spread pain, depression, anxiety and disturbed sleep.
-Magnesium helps in improving all of these symptoms and calms nerves and reduces stress, mostly by balancing neurotransmitters (hormones) associated with sleep, mood and anxiety.
+Magnesium helps in improving all of these symptoms due to its effect on the nervous system.
+It calms nerves and reduces stress by balancing neurotransmitters (hormones) associated with sleep, mood and anxiety.
+Overall, magnesium:

 - Regulates calcium and glutamate, that causes excitability in nerves